Photos: Chicken biryani topped with yogurt and pepitas. From my own collection. 🙂

 That isn’t true at all!
 Seeds are very nutritious!
 They are easy to keep on hand since they store well, and you can add them to just about anything.

-Any time you are wondering about a particular edible seed, look up the nutrition information and surprise yourself with good news.
+Any time you’re wondering about a particular edible seed, look up the nutrition information and surprise yourself with good news.

-Another favorite of mine is black seed, which is popular in South Asian and Middle Eastern dishes.
-These little seeds impart a unique flavor like nothing else, and especially like to add them to mixed vegetables.
+Another favorite of mine is the black seed, which is popular in South Asian and Middle Eastern dishes.
+These little seeds impart a unique flavor like nothing else and especially like to add them to mixed vegetables.